Skip to content

 NFT Value Dashboard

 If a price cannot be found for an NFT asset or if you want to change the calculated price estimate you can easily set the price for an NFT asset manually.
-You can do this by either clicking on the > button in the NFTs table in the dashboard or by going to Blockchains & Accounts → Non Fungible balances.
+You can do this by either clicking on the > button in the NFTs table in the dashboard or by going to Blockchains & Accounts → NFT Balances.
 And then click on the pen icon for the NFT you are interested in.

 For privacy concerns, it is possible to allow all or only a certain list of domains for images rendered, this can be done here by clicking on the icon highlighted below.